michalmonday/fast_map/README.md

     print(i)
 ```

 Note that "threads\_limit" has no effect here because only 8 threads are created anyway (1 for each task).
 It would make a difference if we used "range(101)".
-In such case we would have to wait additional second before the last (or multiple remaining) results were yielded/returned.
+In such case we would have to wait additional second before the last (or few remaining) result was yielded/returned.

 #### fast\_map\_async (see [fast\_map\_async\_usage.py](https://github.com/michalmonday/fast_map/tree/master/examples/fast_map_async_usage.py) for a more elaborated demonstration)
 ```python